clancyh/dispersion-trading/README.md

 This will:
 1. Load configuration from `config.json`
-2. Initialize the backtesting engine
+2. Initialize the `BacktestLogger` for logging.
+3. Initialize the `RiskManager` with rules from `config.json`.
+4. Initialize the `BacktestEngine`.
-3. Run the backtest from start to end date
+5. Run the backtest from start to end date, applying risk management rules.
-4. Calculate and display performance metrics
+6. Calculate and display performance metrics.
-5. Save results and plots to the results directory
+7. Save detailed results (portfolio history, trade history, summary report) to the `results/` directory (path configurable in `config.json`).
+8. Generate and save plots (e.g., performance chart) to the `results/` directory.

 #### Backtesting Engine

 The engine processes each trading day by:
-1. Updating the value of existing positions
+1. Updating the value of existing positions and checking for stop-losses via the `RiskManager`.
-2. Checking for expired options and closing those positions
+2. Checking for expired options and closing those positions.
-3. Generating trading signals based on correlation dispersion
+3. Generating trading signals based on correlation dispersion (from `correlation.py`) or potentially DSPX signals (from `dspx.py`), if applicable.
+Signal generation is subject to `RiskManager` constraints (e.g., if new trades are allowed).
-4. Executing trades based on signals
+4. Executing trades based on signals, considering position sizing and risk limits from `RiskManager`.
-5. Recording end-of-day portfolio values
+5. Recording end-of-day portfolio values and trade details.
+The `BacktestLogger` records activities throughout the backtest.

 #### Trading Signals